Abtaal2003/deep-dives/tooling/uv-project-lifecycle.md

 | :--- | :--- | :--- |
 | `.python-version` | a bare version, for example `3.14` | which interpreter uv actually uses in this project |
 | `pyproject.toml` | `requires-python = ">=3.14"` | the floor that dependency resolution must respect |

+Both entries come from the same decision — whichever interpreter uv settled on — but they record it at different precision. `.python-version` gets the minor version as a bare string, and `requires-python` gets that same minor version as a lower bound.
+A machine running 3.12.7 therefore produces `3.12` and `>=3.12`, never `3.12.7` or `>=3.12.7`.
+Patch releases are deliberately left out of both: they do not change the language surface a project depends on, and pinning one would mean re-pinning after every security update.

 Left to itself, uv does not simply take the newest Python on the machine.
 It works through a documented search order, and the selection rule changes depending on where it finds a candidate: